axi0m/nathair/README.md

 - git
 - pipenv (if you want to use the pip lock file)

-### Using/Installing
+## Using/Installing

-Please don't.
-I expect much of this not to work.
+⚠ I expect much of this not to work.
+Use at your own peril.

 Ensure you have the required components.
 Navigate to your preferred clone directory (/usr/local/src/ or /opt/ in Linux or wherever you want in Windows)